Covariant derivative of fermions and all that: Conclusions

 \section{Conclusions}

-We presented in details the derivation of spinor connection, covariant derivative of Dirac fermion, and energy-momentum tensor for the fermion, and also conformal properties of fermions in curved space were discussed.
+We presented in details the derivation of spinor connection, covariant derivative of Dirac fermion, and energy-momentum tensor for the fermion.
+Also, the conformal properties of fermions in curved space were discussed.
 Let us note that the same constructions can be applied to more general backgrounds, for instance for the non-Riemannian space which has not only metric, but also metric-independent torsion.
 The result can be found, e.g., in \cite{book} or in the review papers \cite{Hehl-76,torsi}.
-In a more general case when the metricity condition is not satisfied, the construction of covariant derivative of the fermions has not been done so far.
-In principle, the scheme described here can be applied to this and to many other cases, when the geometry is enriched by additional metric-independent fields.
+In a more general case, when the metricity condition is not satisfied, the construction of covariant derivative of the fermions meets difficulties and the output of this procedure looks unclear, at the moment.
+In principle, the scheme described here should work is this and other cases, when the geometry is enriched by additional metric-independent fields.

+The last observation is that the importance of the covariant formulation of spinors in curved space goes beyond the quantum field theory.
+Regardless spin is certainly a property of quantum theory, the fermions in curved space are important for the models of spinning particles and the last can be used as basic models for the macroscopic gravitationally interacting compact magnetic bodies.
+This is an important issue in view of existing experimental efforts (see, e.g., \cite{South} and references therein) towards the precise measurements of the accelerations of such particles.
+At the moment, the existing theoretical literature on this issue is restricted to elementary spinning particles \cite{Obukhov-2000,Silenko-2006,Gosselin-2010,Obukhov-2013} (see also the planned continuation of the present work in \cite{ePaePa}), but it would be certainly interesting to extend the existing understanding to the macroscopic bodies.